 But that is no longer the case in these modern times.
 With the invention of electricity, we have found a way to keep light with us even after the sun has gone down.
 While that has proven to be advantageous in terms of being productive at night, there are actually adverse effects to the body.
 Artificial light is completely safe for our physical bodies, but there are now studies that show how it can have an effect on our mental and emotional well being.

-How Light Affects our Body
+Side Effects of Blue Light: How Light Affects Our Body

 Light can affect our body by throwing off our body’s biological clock.
 When we are exposed to light, our body reacts differently.
 It assumes that it is still daylight and our brain is still activated.
 This can cause havoc on our circadian rhythm or the body’s natural clock.
 When this happens, we tend to sleep late, and eventually, we lack sleep.
 And when our body lacks sleep, this could lead to other physical problems and even sickness.